skypjack/entt/docs/md/entity.md

 const my_type &var = registry.ctx().get<const my_type>();
 ```

-Aliased properties can be erased as it happens with any other variable.
+Aliased properties are erased as it happens with any other variable.
+Similarly,
-Similarly, they can also be associated with user-generated _names_ (or ids).
+it's also possible to assign them a _name_.

 ## Component traits